babanomania/vault_pi/README.md

 - Install & enable ufw and fail2ban
 - Set default and ssh firewall rules

+### Pihole

+- Setup pihole via docker containers

 ### Backups

-- Weekly backups of the vaultwarden data via borgbackups
+- Weekly backups of the pihole teleporter data
 - Weekly syncing of backups to dropbox
 - Ability to restore backups from dropbox
 - Telegram updates on backup and sync job completion

-### Vaultwarden

-- Setup vaultwarden via docker containers
-- Setup SSL access via nginx
-- Setup nginx certifictes

-### E-Ink Display (optional)

-- Setup waveshare e-ink driver
-- Setup hourly job to update the uptime on the display
-- Render the bitwarden logo on display

 ## Prerequisites